nhidayahj/sg-halal-eateries/README.md

 From the map, it displays existing restaurants in Singapore.
 When user clicks on any of these markers, a popup will appear that provides all relevant information a user wants to know about the stall.
-A link is also embedding in these popup, which will direct them to a deck of cards below for users to view restaurants' images and customers reviews.
+A link is also embedding in these popup, which will direct them to a deck of cards below for users to view restaurants' images.

 # Skeleton
+The two top logos is the visual representation of what the webpage service.
+A Halal logo and an image of a restaurant.
+The background image chosen is due to the vibrate and deep colors of the food condiments that brings contrast to the lighter and brighter buttons/maps colors.

-The design plan of the webpage has a page header that groups together the page title, search bar, page icons and the main search buttons:
+The design plan of the webpage has a page header that groups together the page title, search bar, page icons and the main search buttons, while the map and card decks are designed separately.

+This is a single webpage that displays the both the map and the corresponding images/cards to the markers.
+A bookmark concept is implemented to quickly navigate users from the cards and back to the map / top of page.

+Bootstrap framework is used to aid in the visual responsiveness of the layout.

+###  Other Future Features
+Future works to be done is to have a distance/radius algoritm in identifying nearest food stalls based on a range of distances that users can select.

 # Technologies Used
 1. HTML / CSS